Metro Detroit: Tourism

-Metro Detroit is a tourist destination that easily accommodates super-sized crowds to events such as the Woodward Dream Cruise, North American International Auto Show, Youmacon, the Windsor-Detroit International Freedom Festival, 2009 NCAA Final Four, and Super Bowl XL.
+Metro Detroit is a tourist destination that easily accommodates super-sized crowds to events such as the Woodward Dream Cruise, North American International Auto Show, Youmacon, the Windsor-Detroit International Freedom Festival, 2009 NCAA Final Four, 2027 NCAA Final Four and Super Bowl XL.
 The Detroit International Riverfront links the Renaissance Center to a series of venues, parks, restaurants, and hotels.
 In 2006, the four-day Motown Winter Blast drew a cold weather crowd of about 1.2 million people to Campus Martius Park area downtown.

 Detroit's metroparks include fresh water beaches, such as Metropolitan Beach, Kensington Beach, and Stony Creek Beach.
 Metro Detroit offers canoeing through the Huron-Clinton Metroparks.
 Sports enthusiasts can enjoy downhill and cross-county skiing at Alpine Valley Ski Resort, Mt.
 Brighton, Mt.
 Holly, and Pine Knob Ski Resort.

 The Detroit River International Wildlife Refuge is the only international wildlife preserve in North America that is located in the heart of a major metropolitan area.
 The Refuge includes islands, coastal wetlands, marshes, shoals, and waterfront lands along 48 mi of the Detroit River and Western Lake Erie shoreline.